py-sdl/py-sdl2/doc/integration.rst

 project using this mechanism if your project depends on a function not available in earlier versions of SDL2.

-At present, pysdl2-dll does not provide binaries for Linux or other Unix-like OSes due to a lack of official pre-compiled releases, though Linux support may be added in the future with an appropriate build script and buildbot.
-On these platforms, you can require users to install the latest available SDL2 binaries using their preferred package manager.

-Note that although it only provides binaries for certain platforms, pysdl2-dll will install without error on any OS, making it safe to add as a dependency for cross-platform projects.
+For platforms without any available pysdl2-dll binaries (e.g. Alpine Linux, ARM64 Linux, BSD), PySDL2 will still work as long as a recent version of SDL2 is installed using the system's package manager.
+Additionally, pysdl2-dll will still install successfully on unsupported platforms as an empty pacakge with no binaries, making it safe to add as a dependency for cross-platform projects.

 Bundling SDL2 without pysdl2-dll
 --------------------------------